 - Emergency access works by giving read-only access to your trusted contacts.
 So, in case of an emergency, they can access your data.

-- Captures password to save your credentials, to fill your forms, and save your time.
+- Captures a password to save your credentials, fill out your forms, and save your time.

 Keeper Password Manager is currently being offered in three options: